emptydev1/sofifa.js/README.md

 <h3>Player Stats</h3>

-Fetch detailed statistics of a player based on specific filters or a identificator (ID)
+Fetch detailed statistics of a player based on specific filters or a identificator (ID).

 ```javascript
 const { playerStats } = require('sofifa.js');